mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 **It's hard to break your system with this, but if you do, not my fault**

-**I have fixed the segfaulting issue and updated the prepackaged version to 6.4.4**
+**I have fixed the segfaulting issue and updated the prepackaged version to 6.4.4 and reduced its size by building against Kinoite image istead of coreOS**

 # Build the Sys-Ext